 - Make sure that your article flows, in the sense that there are clear signposting or linking sentences between major sections, and that the direction of the argument within a section is logical.

-- Try to limit each paragraph to one substantial points.
+- Try to limit each paragraph to one substantial point.
 Topic sentences help to achieve this.
 If your paragraph starts off talking about the Australian economy, and ends up talking about the politics of the environment movement, there probably needs to be a separation and further development of each point

 2. Words and phrases